Frequently Asked Questions

 Sapientia Montessori School FAQs

-The environment, staff and method to which you will commit your child must be experienced.
-Further, the authenticity of the Montessori Method must be directly observed.
+It's best to see the environment, staff and method your child will experience and observe the authenticity of the Montessori Method firsthand.

 The academic year runs from late summer to mid-spring.
-Assuming availability, we enroll students year-round.
+We enroll students year-round based on availability.